ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 96 - The Happiness Hypothesis: Putting Ancient Wisdom to the Test of Modern Science - Jonathan Haidt

-### 97 - Green Illusions: The Dirty Secrets of Clean Energy and the Future of Environmentalism (Our Sustainable Future) - Ozzie ZehnerA
+### 97 - Green Illusions: The Dirty Secrets of Clean Energy and the Future of Environmentalism (Our Sustainable Future) - Ozzie Zehner

 ### 98 - Start Small, Stay Small: A Developer's Guide to Launching a Startup - Rob Walling